javierclb/tutorials/julia/benchmark_regressions.md

 You should first run `tune!(benchmarks)`.
 This will, among other things, get a sense of how many times to run things to get good results.

-Then, store the results using:
+Then, get the results using:

 ```julia
 results = run(benchmarks)